morelandfm/rpi_sattracker/README.md

 # Conclusions <br/>

 On a Raspberry Pi 4B with 8GB of ram I using the code in this repository I was able to get between 3-5 fps.
-I'll upload some videos as I get better ones than what I have.
+I couldn't get a demonstration to under 10mb to put in the readme.
 I'll be trying to use a yolo v8 model in the future as well.